kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 Error propagation of T or H2O:

 If you want to propagate the temperature and water content errors when using the T-dependent hygrometer and H2O-dependent barometer, open up the ‘T and H2O error propagation.R’ script.
-Do not clear your global environment, as you can combine the output from the ‘P_T_H2O_An.R’ script with the output from the ‘T and H2O error propagation.R’ script.
+Do not clear your global environment, as you can use the calculated temperature and water estimates from the P_T_H2O_An.R script to simulate new T and H2O values.

 Testing a range of water contents: